Powerball grand prize climbs to $1B without a jackpot winner

-DES MOINES, Iowa (AP) — The Powerball jackpot keeps getting larger because players keep losing.
+DES MOINES (AP) — The Powerball jackpot keeps getting larger because players keep losing.

 It happened again Saturday night as no one matched all six numbers and won the estimated $825 million grand prize.
 That means the next drawing Monday night will be for a massive $1 billion, according to a statement by Powerball.